emcuttsy/monoglot-anxiety/content/english/blog/is-it-worth-hiring-a-language-tutor-as-a-beginner.md

 I used to think that it'd be a waste of time and money to hire a language tutor as a total beginner.
 For me, working with tutors was always about practicing speech — the only language skill I couldn't learn alone.
 And why pay to talk to someone in your target language if you're not ready to actually _talk_ yet?

-The few lessons I've taken in Spanish and Danish, two languages I'm not confident speaking in, didn't convince me they were any more helpful than watching target language TV.
-But recently, I started taking lessons in Italian,  And working with my stellar Italian tutor completely changed my mind:
+The few lessons I've taken in Spanish and Danish, two languages I'm not confident speaking in, didn't convince me they were any more helpful than learning on my own.
+But recently, I started taking lessons in Italian,  and working with my stellar Italian tutor completely changed my mind:

 **It _can_ be worth it to work with a tutor as a total beginner —  if you find the right teacher.**